-- we are unable to obtain and maintain adequate funding to complete the development of, obtain regulatory approval for and commercialize an acquired product candidate; - a product candidate proves not to be safe or effective in later clinical trials; - a product fails to reach its forecasted commercial potential as a result of pricing pressures; - we experience negative publicity regarding actual or potential future price increases for that product or otherwise; or - the integration of a product or product candidate gives rise to unforeseen difficulties and expenditures.
+- we are unable to obtain and maintain adequate funding to complete the development of, obtain regulatory approval for and commercialize an acquired product candidate; - a product candidate proves not to be safe or effective in later clinical trials; - a product fails to reach its forecasted commercial potential as a result of pricing pressures or for any other reason; - · we experience negative publicity regarding actual or potential future price increases for that product or otherwise; or - · the integration of a product or product candidate gives rise to unforeseen difficulties and expenditures.

-Any failure in identifying and managing these risks and uncertainties effectively would have a material adverse effect on our business.
+Any failure to identify and manage these risks and uncertainties effectively could have a material adverse effect on our business.